-When writing or editing preliminary program copy, remember that you are writing copy to market a product.
-You must not only provide the required information, but also present it convincingly.
+When writing or editing preliminary program copy, remember that the purpose of the copy is to market a product.
+Provide the required information convincingly.
 Write the copy as if you had to justify program attendance to your boss.

 Publications from programs:

-All RUSA programs should be evaluated.
-RUSA has a program evaluation form that is available to all RUSA units sponsoring programs at the Annual Conference.
+All RUSA programs will be evaluated.
+RUSA has a program evaluation form that is distributed to all presenters for use at Annual Conference.

 Funding for conference programs: